OfficeDev/Teams-app-cicd-guide/doc/transparent.md

         package: deploy.zip
 ```

 Currently, the Teams Toolkit supports Teams app projects written in different programming languages and suitable to be hosted on different Azure services.
 Below lists some official actions for build and deploy.
-You can refer to these actions when setting up CI/CD deployment pipelines for Teams Toolkit projects.
+You can refer to these actions when setting up CI/CD deployment pipelines.

 Build: